amwolff/oa/README.md

 ### Notes
 Started instance is very similar to what I deployed in cloud for "production" use.
-Additionally, I've used docker-compose along with Docker in swarm mode to encapsulate startup instructions and traefik for requests routing.
+Additionally, I've used docker-compose along with Docker in swarm mode (to encapsulate startup instructions) and traefik (for requests routing).

 ### CI status
 [![Build Status](https://travis-ci.com/amwolff/oa.svg?token=8LTVaXtVR2rYts8pwRmn&branch=master)](https://travis-ci.com/amwolff/oa)